 SP360 Spanish History, Culture and Civilization (4)-Survey of geography, history, fine arts, religious makeup, economics and demographics of Spain.
 Conducted in Spanish.
 Prerequisites: SP311, 313 or equivalent.
 (Alternate years.
-Not offered 2004-2005.)
+Offered 2005-2006.)

 SP370 Survey of Spanish Peninsular Literature (4)-Study of representative literature of Spain in its historical and cultural settings.
 Conducted in Spanish.
-Prerequisites: SP311, 313 or equivalent.
+Pre-requisites: SP311, 313 or equivalent.
 (Alternate years.
-Offered 2004-2005.)
+Not offered 2005-2006.)

 SP491, 492 Seminar in Spanish Topics I, II (2, 2)-In-depth study of a chosen area of literature or culture of Spain.
 Students make several presentations.
 Conducted in Spanish.
 Repeatable for credit if topic differs.
 Prerequisites: SP311, 313 or equivalent.
 (Alternate Years.
-Not offered 2004-2005.)
+Offered 2005-2006.)